USS Biloxi: Philippines, October 1944–January 1945

-Iwo Jima, February–March 1945
+Battle of Iwo Jima

 On 10 February, Biloxi joined TG 58.4 and sailed for operations against Iwo Jima.
 Following carrier-launched fighter sweeps against Japanese airfields in the Tokyo area, the task group closed Iwo Jima to support landing operations.
 During the morning of 19 February, Biloxi provided naval gunfire support for the troops ashore.
 She then shifted to harassing fire that evening.
 This pattern of operations continued until the 21st when 5 inch mount #6 fired into the barrels of gun mount #5, slightly injuring several sailors and destroying the latter mount.

 Despite the damage, Biloxi then rejoined TG 58.4 and returned to the Tokyo area to attack aircraft factories and airfields starting on the 25th.
 Increasingly heavy weather limited and then canceled strikes that afternoon and the force retired south.
 After hitting ground installations, airfields and shipping at Okinawa, the task group split up and Biloxi steamed to Ulithi, arriving there on 1 March.
 She replenished, loaded ammunition and repaired mount #5.

-Protecting the USS Franklin (CV-13), 19 March 1945

 Biloxi then departed from Iwo Jima and headed to Ulithi for repairs.
 Biloxi together with her sister ships Santa Fe and Mobile protect the USS Franklin (CV-13).
 On 19 March 1945, Franklin was hit by 2 bombs and listed 13 degrees to starboard side.
 Biloxi together with her sister ships, protecting the Franklin and helped saving the survivors on the carrier.
 Biloxi lowered her whaleboats to help the Big Ben to save 270 sailors.
 After this event, her captain was awarded with the Silver Star.
 Heavy cruiser Pittsburgh towed the Franklin until Franklin got to Ulithi on 22 March 1945.

-Return to the United States, March to July 1945
+End of the war

 Biloxi stayed in Ulithi until 23rd March.
 After receiving battle repairs alongside Vulcan, the light cruiser continued east, arriving at San Francisco via Pearl Harbor on 11 May while escorting the USS Franklin (CV-13).
 Moving into the Bethlehem Shipbuilding Corporation yard the warship received three weeks of long overdue repairs and machinery maintenance.
 Following completion of this work on 6 July, Biloxi conducted two weeks of post overhaul checks and refresher training out of San Diego and San Clemente.
 These evolutions were disrupted on 14 July when a water feed line ruptured in the aft fire room, flashed into steam and burned eight men, none seriously.

-The end of the war, July–August 1945

 Returning west on 19 July, Biloxi practiced shore bombardment exercises in Hawaii before departing Pearl Harbor on 2 August.
 While en route to Ulithi, the warship conducted a long range shore bombardment of Wake on 8 August, primarily to train her gunners for upcoming operations against Japan.
 After a stop at Ulithi on 12 August, she refueled and headed for Leyte, arriving in San Pedro Bay on 14th.
 While anchored there, the crew heard the Japanese surrender announcement at 08:15 the following morning.